Vertical & horizontal workload autoscaling

 Custom metrics

-When HPAs or KEDA ScaledObjects combine CPU metrics with custom metrics, Workload Autoscaler applies limited optimization.
-While native CPU overhead is still calculated to maintain headroom, replica target corrections and seasonality adjustments are disabled.
-This recognizes that for workloads primarily driven by these custom metrics, CPU-based scaling corrections may not align with actual throughput.
+When HPAs or KEDA ScaledObjects combine CPU metrics with custom metrics, Workload Autoscaler still runs the simulation but limits how far it will move the recommendation away from the originally detected percentile.
+This is because for workloads primarily driven by custom metrics, CPU-based corrections may not reflect actual throughput.

 For more information, see KEDA compatibility.